-17-Conditions in respect of permits
+16. Conditions in respect of permits

-- (1) The Minister may, when granting a permit or at any time while a permit is in force, impose conditions in respect of the permit and may, at any time, revoke, suspend or vary, or cancel a suspension of, a condition so imposed. - (2) A condition imposed in respect of a permit, or a revocation, suspension, variation or cancellation of suspension of such a condition, takes effect when notice of the condition or of the revocation, suspension, variation or cancellation is served on the holder of the permit or on such later date (if any) as is specified in the notice.
+- (1) Subject to subsection (3), the Minister may, when granting a permit or at any time while a permit is in force, impose conditions in respect of the permit and may, at any time, revoke, suspend or vary, or cancel a suspension of, a condition so imposed. - (2) A condition imposed in respect of a permit, or a revocation, suspension or variation, or a cancellation of a suspension, of such a condition, takes effect when notice of the condition or of the revocation, suspension or variation or of the cancellation of the suspension is served on the holder of the permit or on such later date (if any) as specified in the notice. - (3) The Minister shall, when granting a permit for dumping from a vessel any thing other than the wastes or other matter referred to in section 17, impose in respect of that permit the condition that an escorting officer appointed by the Minister be present on board the vessel for the purpose of - (a) observing the loading, handling and storing on board the vessel of - (i) the wastes or other matter; or - (ii) the vessel, aircraft or platform, to be dumped; and to be dumped from the vessel are or is, as the case may be, the wastes or other matter, or the vessel, aircraft or platform, in respect of the dumping of which that permit was granted; and to be dumped; and